dojo/docs/manual/index.rst

 Utilities and Miscellaneous
 ===========================

+There are several Dojo-related sub-projects, utilities, and helpers shipped with Dojo:

-The Dojo build system is used to create efficient Dojo packages customized for a given application or website.
+* `Dojo Build System <build/index>`_ - The Dojo build system is used to create efficient optimized packages of JavaScript and CSS, customized for a given application or website.

-* `Dojo Build System <build/index>`_
+* `The Dojo API Doc System <util/doctools>`_ - Dojo uses a custom inline comment syntax which produces well structured xml, and powers the official `API Docs <http://api.dojotoolkit.org>`_ .